CUCyber/constitution/README.md

 # Article V
 ## Officers (Titles, Term of Office, How and When Elected)

-Each officer position with the exception of System Architect serves until the Spring semester election following their election.
-Nominations for each generally elected position, that is all positions other than System Architect, can be submitted by any member beginning one month before an election and ending at the election of the particular officer.
-At the last meeting of the Spring semester or the last meeting of the Fall semester, the generally elected positions that are open, that is all positions other than System Architect that are open, will be filled by a majority vote of the nominees by active members.
-The position of System Architect will be filled by a unanimous vote of the current officers whenever the position is open.
+Each officer position  serves until the Spring semester election following their election.
+Nominations for each generally elected position can be submitted by any member beginning one month before an election and ending at the election of the particular officer.
+At the last meeting of the Spring semester or the last meeting of the Fall semester, the generally elected positions that are open, will be filled by a majority vote of the nominees by active members.

 Officer positions are as follows:
 * President
 * Vice President
-* System Architect
 * Treasurer
 * Secretary
-* Webmaster

 ## Article VI
 ### Appointed Positions (Titles, Term of Office, How Selected)

 Appointed positions are purely functional in nature, and do not grant the rights and privileges of officers.

 Each appointed position serves at-will of the board of Officers, is appointed by 2/3 majority of Officers' approval, and is relieved via graduation or 2/3 majority of sitting Officers' approval.
+The position of Lab Administrator will be filled by a unanimous vote of the current officers and advisors, relieved only via graduation or unanimous vote of current officers and advisors.

 Appointed positions are as follows:

+* Lab Administrator
+* Website Administrator
 * Social Event Manager
 * CyberRange Project Manager
 * Weekly Meeting Manager